dujanhung/evtsbx-api-doc/lua/MultiBlock/Edit.md

 <code>void</code>
 </td></tr></table>

-destroy this block, and perform m
+destroy this block, and perform split operations when needed.

 >[!WARNING]
 >when destroyed, some blocks would have long cooldown. so, use `es.MultiBlock.DestroyFast()` instead.